tmcgee/cmv-widgets/widgets/PrintPlus/README.md

 #PrintPlus Widget for CMV
-This is an updated version of the PrintPlus widget originally created by [@LarryStout](https://github.com/LarryStout) in early 2014.
+An updated version of the PrintPlus widget originally created by [@LarryStout](https://github.com/LarryStout) in early 2014.
 Larry's original source code can be found in [here](https://github.com/tmcgee/cmv-hamilton-county) with a few of his other widgets.

 This widget has been tested using CMV version 1.3.3.
 It may work with previous versions.